PM Modi to address Global Buddhist Summit on April 20 - ExBulletin

 The summit will see the participation of eminent scholars, Sangha leaders and Dharma practitioners from around the world, who will discuss pressing global issues and seek answers in the Buddha Dhamma based on universal values, the PMO said.

-“Discussions will take place under four themes: Buddha Dhamma and Peace; Buddha Dhamma: environmental crisis, health and sustainability; Preservation of Nalanda Buddhist tradition; Buddha Dhamma Pilgrimage, Living Heritage and Buddha Relics: a solid foundation for India’s centuries-old cultural ties with countries in South, Southeast and East Asia,” he added. .
+“Discussions will unfold under four themes: Buddha Dhamma and Peace; Buddha Dhamma: Environmental Crisis, Health and Sustainability; Preservation of Nalanda Buddhist Tradition; Buddha Dhamma Pilgrimage, Living Heritage and Buddha Relics: A Resilient Foundation for Heritage centuries-old Indian cultural ties to countries in South, Southeast and East Asia,” he added.

 |